How to Get the Best Results from Email Marketing Now

 MailChimp also double-counts subscribers when you have them in separate lists, which means your cost of using can rise fast once you exceed its free 1,000 subscriber minimum.
 If you are already on it, I can see why you would stick with it.
 If your list is small, or you are just starting, I advise against using it.

 All the rest are either too simple, too complicated, or too expensive.
 There may be other suitable email marketing platforms with marketing automation.
 If you know of one you like, please let us know in the comments section below.

 The Customer Journey

-No buyer follows the exact steps from awareness to interest, desire and purchase.
-Still there are enough similarities to allow you to identify certain stages.
+No buyer follows the exact steps from awareness to interest, desire, and purchase.
+Still, there are enough similarities to allow you to identify certain stages.
 In simplicity, they break down to before, during and after the transaction.
-Your job as a marketer is to identify the stages and adjust your messages to match the situation.
+Your job as a marketer is to determine the steps and adjust your messages to match the situation.

 Email marketing with automation allows you to do this automatically.
 This article from Beacon, Creating Content for Each Milestone in Your Customer’s Journey, is recommended reading.
 You should see a popup for this free download 10 Questions to Ask When Setting up Your Customer’s Journey.
 If you don’t get the option for the download, let me know I will get a copy to you.

 To make email marketing work, you need a reliable method of steadily gaining subscribers who qualify as potential buyers.
 Since no one on earth needs more email, you must offer a potential subscriber a reason to join your list.
 This post, The Art of the Ethical Bribe | How to Build Your Email List, is chock full of useful insights and information on how to grow your list using a lead magnet, aka ethical bribe.